“Where Professionals Connect”

-NOTE: Mentions of images are preserved for archival purposes.
-However, the original images are missing.
+Note: Mentions of images are preserved for archival purposes.
+However, the original images from Charlie Adams' paper are missing.

 I joined the Engineers Club September 8, 1937.
 I was working at Delco Products in the Process Engineering Department.
 Several of us belonged to the Club.
 We would rush to the Club at noon, grab a bite to eat in the dining room, and go to the Ivory Room.
 There we would spend about 20 minutes playing billiards.
 Several older members had a lock on the pool tables.
 Woe betide anybody else trying to use the pool tables.